RobertAhlin/emx/README.md

 <img src="readmefiles/test-add_event_02.jpg" alt="Sceeentshot example two in the add event process."><br>
 3. I went back to the Admin panel and opened the event and set it to "Active" and saved it.<br>
 <img src="readmefiles/test-add_event_03.jpg" alt="Sceeentshot example three in the add event process."><br>
-4. Finally I made sure it appear on the index page and that I could click on it to see event details.<br>
+4. Finally, I made sure it appears on the index page and that I could click on it to see event details.<br>
 <img src="readmefiles/test-add_event_04.jpg" alt="Sceeentshot example four in the add event process."><br>
 </details>